muktharamesh20/61040-portfolio/assignments/assignment2.md

         - **effect** returns the user

 **Sections[Notes]**
-- **Purpose** Split the notes into seperate topics
+- **Purpose** Organize a note into seperate topics to make it easier to navigate, and makes the *handwriting notes* experience a little better for the user by reducing the number of times people run out of space because there's notes underneath the part they want to add more notes to.
 - **Principle:** while you're creating a note, you can create sections into different topics.
-This helps organize your notes, and if you write in a section that's visually below your friend's current section, they won't overlap.
+This helps organize your notes and makes it easier to navigate to a single topic within a note.
+Practically, this also allows for better *handwriting experience* because if two people work on different sections that are right on top of each other, the person working on the upper notes doesn't need to squeeze in extra notes, or shift all the notes below them down to add more.
+Instead, if the upper section needs extra notes they're just expanding the section so it doesn't overlap the lower section.  (check UI Sketch section's annotation for "Editing Notes" page if this doesn't make sense).
 - **State:** set of Section with
     - `parentNote` Note
     - `position` number